 Emmerson Dambudzo Mnangagwa is a politician and the First Secretary of the Zimbabwe African National Union Patriotic Front (Zanu- PF).
 He is the current President of Zimbabwe and was sworn in on the 24th of November 2017 as Head of State and Government and Commander-in-Chief...
 Read More About Emmerson Mnangagwa

-Fortune Charumbira (born 10 June 1962) is the President of the Chief's Council and the current Chief Charumbira.
+Fortune Charumbira is a traditional leader in Zimbabwe and the current President of the Chief's Council.
 He was inaugurated as the substantive Chief Charumbira on 24 May 2000.
+He is married to Priscila Charumbira and together they have five daughters.
 Read More About Fortune Charumbira